Quantum Research Groups and People in Jena

 Read more

-Principle investigator: Dr. Fabian Steinlechner
+Principle investigator: Prof. Fabian Steinlechner

 Fabian Steinlechner received his PhD in 2015 from ICFO - The Institute of Photonic Sciences in Barcelona, where his research focused on quantum light sources for applications in space.
 His postdoctoral research at the Institute of Quantum Optics and Quantum Information of the Austrian Academy of Sciences focused on loop-hole-free tests of non-locality, quantum communication over long distances, and quantum information processing with hyperventangled photons.
 In August 2018, he was appointed Fraunhofer Attract junior research group leader with his research programme "Photonic Technologies for Quantum Communication".
 He now leads a diverse team of scientific and technical employees with a research portfolio that spans from novel information processing modalities based on high-dimensional entanglement to near-term engineering solutions for application at system level.
 With the group "Photonic Quantum Information" at the Abbe Centre for Photonics at Friedrich Schiller University Jena is investigating fundamental concepts for quantum sensing and quantum interference.
 With the group "Photonic Quantum Communication" at the Fraunhofer IOF Jena, and the core competences in applied optics available there, these concepts are transferred into systems for quantum communication in terrestrial networks.
 With the group "Active and Adaptive Optics", he is now also developing link technologies and adaptive optical systems for the implementation of these QKD systems not only on the ground but also in space.